irving-statek/open-pnp-wiki/FAQ.md

 3. Click the dropdown and select Debug or Trace, depending on how much output you want.

 Note: Debug is good for general debugging.
 Trace is good for when you want very low level information such as Gcode commands being sent to the controller.

+## How can I get a native camera image?

+Make sure your Camera View shows the relevant situation.
+Then double click on the Camera View to create s snapshot.
+The Camera View will flash.

+The snapshot image is written to your OpenPnP configuration folder.
+See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located).

+If you send the camera image to the [Discussion Group](http://groups.google.com/group/openpnp), it is best to also state your camera's **Units per Pixel**.
+Knowledgeable users in the discussion group can then reconstruct your basic camera situation inside a [[Computer Vision Pipeline|CVPipeline]].

 ## What are the newest Features and Bugfixes in OpenPnP?